jyourstone/jellyfin-smartplaylist-plugin/docs/content/user-guide/configuration.md

 - Choose whether to create a Playlist or Collection
 - Define the rules for including items
-- Choose the sort order
+- Choose the sort order (playlists only - collections don't support sorting)
-- Select which user should own the list
+- Select which user should own the list (for playlists) or serve as reference user (for collections)
 - Set the maximum number of items
 - Set the maximum playtime for the list (playlists only)
-- Decide if the list should be public or private
+- Decide if the list should be public or private (playlists only - collections are always server-wide)
 - Choose whether or not to enable the list
 - Configure auto-refresh behavior (Never, On Library Changes, On All Changes)
 - Set custom refresh schedule (Daily, Weekly, Monthly, Yearly, Interval or No schedule)